DessimozLab/FastOMA/README.md

 ### Run on a cluster
-For running on a SLURM cluster you can add `-c ../nextflow_slurm.config`  to the commond line.
+For running on a SLURM cluster, you can add the slurm profile argument:  `-profile slurm`  to the command line.

 ```
 # cd FastOMA/testdata
 # rm -r out_folder work          # You may remove stuff from previous run
 # ls ../FastOMA.nf

+nextflow ../FastOMA.nf -profile slurm \
+   --input_folder in_folder \
-nextflow ../FastOMA.nf  -c ../nextflow_slurm.config   --input_folder in_folder   --output_folder out_folder
+   --output_folder out_folder
 ```

 You may need to re-run nextflow command line by adding `-resume`, if the allocated time is not enough for your dataset.

-You may need to increase the number of opoened files in your system with `ulimit -n 131072` or higher as nextflow generates hundreds of files depending on the size of your input dataset.
+You may need to increase the limit of number of opened file handles in your system with `ulimit -n 131072` or higher as nextflow generates hundreds of files depending on the size of your input dataset.

 ## Handle splice files